eerotal/LibreSignage/README.rst

 The following ``make`` rules are implemented in the makefile.

 all
-  The default rule.
-Builds and installs LibreSignage.
+  The default rule that builds LibreSignage.

 configure
   Run the LibreSignage configuration utility.
 Running this manually